yunruse/pxdlib/docs/pxd/readme.md

 # Pixelmator Pro `.pxd` format

 This is a description of the reverse-engineered format of Pixelmator Pro.
-It is correct as of December 31, 2020.
+It is not 100% complete, but will be updated as features are added; the text _(unknown)_ indicates data that needs to be further deciphered.

 ## File format